ccnets-team/remoterl/README.md

 ## 📄 License

-RemoteRL is distributed under a commercial licence.
+RemoteRL is distributed under a commercial license.
 We offer a free tier, while premium plans help offset our worldwide cloud-server costs.
 See [`LICENSE`](./LICENSE.txt) for details.

 ---